BruceEckel/OnJava8-Examples/README.md

 1. Install Apache Ant.
 Follow the instructions [here](https://ant.apache.org/manual/install.html#getting).

+1. Add the path to the directory where you unpacked the examples to your CLASSPATH.

 1. Start a command prompt in the directory where you installed the examples.
-If your installation is successful, you should be able to type **ant** and build everything.
+If your installation is successful, you should be able to type **ant build** and build everything. **ant run** will build AND run the examples.
 You may initially get some error messages telling you to install additional packages, but eventually you should get through the whole build process successfully.